helmgast/lore/design.md

 Design
 ==================================================================

 _This working document describes the internal design of Raconteur.
-Note that features described here may not exist yet, and in general, try to add a **(TODO)** marker near those sections!_
+It is not fully up to date with the code, and features described here may also not exist yet.
+Try to add a **(TODO)** marker near those sections!_

 Known issues
 ==================================================================